-Officer shoots woman in Milwaukee suburb, drawing protesters
+Police: Wauwatosa officer shoots, injures woman

 WAUWATOSA, Wis.
-(AP) - An officer has shot and wounded a woman in the Milwaukee suburb of Wauwatosa following what authorities said was an altercation, drawing protesters in a city that has seen civil unrest this year over policing.
+(AP) - An officer has shot and injured a woman in the Milwaukee suburb of Wauwatosa following an altercation, police said.

 Officers responded after a caller reported the woman was violently attacking another woman about 9:30 p.m.
 Thursday.
-The alleged attacker was located and an altercation led an officer to shoot the woman, according to authorities.
+The suspect was located and an altercation led an officer to shoot the woman, according to authorities.

-The woman was taken to the hospital.
-There was no immediate word on her condition.
+She was taken to the hospital.
+There’s no word on her condition.

 The shooting drew about 30 protesters to the area.
 Some were yelling at officers who were on the other side of police tape.

-Wauwatosa was the site of protests and calls for changes to policing after Officer Joseph Mensah shot and killed Alvin Cole, a Black 17-year-old, after he fled from police following a disturbance inside the mall in February.
+Wauwatosa has been the site of protests, civil unrest and calls for police reform this year after former officer Joseph Mensah shot and killed 17-year-old Alvin Cole in the outside Mayfair mall in February.

-Mensah, who also is Black, fatally shot three men in the last five years.
-Those shootings were ruled justified self-defense by the Milwaukee County District Attorney’s Office.
-Mensah agreed in November to resign from the force.
+Mensah fatally shot three men in the last five years.
+All three shootings have been ruled justified self-defense by the Milwaukee County District Attorney’s Office.

+And a shooting at Mayfair on Nov.
+20 injured eight people.
+Police arrested a 15-year-old boy from Milwaukee.

 Sign up for Daily Newsletters